North Korean missile tests could pose a risk to passenger planes

 "Said threats may include, but are not limited to, armed conflicts, ash clouds due to volcanic eruptions, (and) missile tests and rocket launches," the guidelines state.

-South Korea has warned since at least 2014 that North Korea fails to issue notices to airmen regularly when conducting missile launches.
+South Korea has warned since at least 2014 that North Korea fails to issue notices to airmen (NOTAM) regularly when conducting missile launches.
 Such notices are issued to warn pilots and airlines of potential risks during their flights.

 In March 2014, Seoul said a passenger jet passed through the trajectory of a North Korean rocket in a "very dangerous" fashion.